Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Conclusion

 \section{Conclusion}

-This paper develops a bio-inspired controller for learning agile serpentine locomotion with a \ac{cpg} net mimicking the central nervous system of natural snakes.
+This paper develops a bio-inspired controller for learning agile serpentine locomotion with a CPG net mimicking the central nervous system of natural snakes.
 The contribution of this paper is two-fold: First, we investigate the properties of the Matsuoka oscillator for achieving diverse locomotion skills in a soft snake robot.
-Second, we construct a PPOC-CPG net that uses a \ac{cpg} net to actuate the soft snake robot, and a neural network to efficiently learn a closed-loop near-optimal control policy that utilizes different oscillation patterns in the \ac{cpg} net.
-This learning-based control scheme shows promising results in goal-reaching and tracking tasks in soft snake robots.
+Second, we construct a FOC-PPOC-CPG net that uses a CPG net to actuate the soft snake robot, and a neural network to efficiently learn a closed-loop near-optimal control policy that utilizes different oscillation patterns in the CPG net.
+This learning-based control scheme shows promising results in goal-reaching tasks in soft snake robots.

-This control scheme can be applicable to a range of bio-mimic motion control for soft robotic systems and may require the detailed design of the CPG network given insights from the corresponding biological systems.
+This control scheme can be applicable to a range of bio-mimic motion control for robotic systems and may require different designs of the CPG network given insights from the corresponding biological systems.
+We have been investigating the generality of the proposed control scheme on different robotic systems and obtained promising early results (see Supplementary document).
 Our current research focuses on introducing sensory inputs into the CPG system, which enables reactive responses to contact forces with the external environment and generates an obstacle-aided locomotion controller for the soft snake robot.
-We will also investigate a scalable control design for extending the locomotion controller for a three-dimensional soft snake robot and a longer (more than 8 links) soft snake robot.
+It is also interesting to investigate distributed control designs that can scale to high-dimensional soft snake robot or other biomimic robotic systems.